Nicola-Carroll/CV/README.md

 ### Bulb (Multiple roles) (October 2018 - June 2021)

 [Bulb](https://bulb.co.uk/mission/) is a rapidly expanding and innovative green energy supplier, named the fastest growing company in Europe of FY19/20.

-During my 2 yr 8 mon at Bulb, I had three different roles.
+During my time at Bulb, I had three different roles which gradually lead me towards the decision to pursue Software Development.

+\
 **Project Lead (MAP Invoice Reconciliation)** (May 2020 - June 2021)

 _Meter Asset Provider (MAP):_ a third party within the energy industry, responsible for the provision and ownership of gas and electricity meters